narayan-krishna/not-rsync/README.md

 While functional, not-rsync needs work on the following:

+- [ ] implement atomicity with temp files
 - [ ] more robust integration and unit testing
 - [ ] performance measurement (criterion)
 - [ ] support for (recursive) directory synchronization